mdheisser/Three-React-Template/README.md

 With the advent of advanced lib such as React, web dev became much cleaner, and a bit closer to traditional projects such as C++, while keeping flexibility of scripting languages and possibilities offered by markup language to build UI.

-Hence the creation of this project.
+Hence the birth of this project.

 ## Goals/features
 This project attempt to fullfill following goals: